MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 #### Actions to take

 - To turn on the WMI service, select **Start** > **Services**, and right-click **Windows Management Instrumentation**.
 Then select **Restart​**.
-- To configure Windows Firewall, follow the instructions in the [Configure Client Computers](https://docs.microsoft.com/windows/deployment/volume-activation/configure-client-computers-vamt)  topic.
+- To configure Windows Firewall, follow the instructions in [Configure Client Computers](/windows/deployment/volume-activation/configure-client-computers-vamt).

 For more information about how to install the VAMT tool and configure client computers, see [Install and Configure VAMT](https://docs.microsoft.com/windows/deployment/volume-activation/install-configure-vamt).

 ### Error: Access is denied

-When you try to activate the product key, you receive a message that resembles the following:
+When you try to activate the product key, you receive a message similar to the following example:

 > Error: Access is denied.